 “One of the rich kids got a key to the dormitory door, which keeps us locked up at night.
 I begged him to let me out.
 I took a taxi to the Geneva airport, which is in France.
 I used the credit card to buy the airline ticket here.
 Daddy won’t be happy.”

 “I bets yer wrong on that count.
 Yer folks seemed as upset as you were about the seminary.
 An’ he says not ta call ‘im Daddy no more.”

 “You’s a rich kid, ain’tcha,” Tommy pipes up.
-He didn’t seen the Stone mansion as Vic had.
+He didn’t see the Stone mansion as Vic had.

 “I prefer to say ‘comfortable,” Jack answers, looking at Tommy.
-“You needn’t be jealous of me, AK.
+“You needn’t be jealous of me, Gator Killer.
 I learned long ago that Tim, er Andy, can’t love just one person.
 We havta share.
 I just know I have him in my heart forever.”